tfb-sv/ER-SFXRecolorTool/README.md

 - Changes are saved in the `recolor_mission.json`, which automatically loads when the tool starts.
 - The before and after colors of the SFX are available in the `sfx_palettes`, which is reset at the beginning of each session.
 - To completely reset all modifications and start from scratch, simply delete the `sfx\modified_files`.
-- To update the tool, simply replace the existing tool folder with the new version.
+- To update the tool, replace the existing tool folder with the new version.
-- Processes may take some time to complete, especially the compression of DCXs.
+- Processes may take some time to complete, especially when compressing DCXs.

 ## Hints
 - Group similar SFX files together for bulk modifications and restart the tool for the recoloring session of each group.